Activase Side Effects

 Applies to alteplase: intravenous powder for solution

-Along with its needed effects, alteplase (the active ingredient contained in Activase) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by alteplase (the active ingredient contained in Activase).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking alteplase:More common
+If any of the following side effects occur while taking alteplase, check with your doctor or nurse immediately:More common

 - Bleeding from puncture sites and wounds